 - Limitations of Manual Processing - Manual processing has numerous benefits, but it is time consuming and is one of the most prominent contributors to the overall expense of Customer Sentiment Analysis.

-Linguistic resources have certain flaws which can only be removed by incorporating Machine Learning tools in Customer Sentiment Analysis solutions.
+Linguistic resources have certain flaws which can only be removed by incorporating Machine Learning tools.

 Businesses need to create an extensive list of keywords which must be fed into algorithms allowing them to determine whether opinions are positive or negative.
 At the same time, the algorithms must be able to assess the degree or extent of positivity and negativity in different keywords.
 For instance, ‘terrible speed’ must be given a greater weight when compared to ‘relatively slow’.

-The algorithms of the NLP tool used by fintech companies for Customer Sentiment Analysis can become able to understand human sentiments when they have ML applications embedded in them.
+The algorithms of the NLP tool can become able to understand human sentiments when they have ML applications embedded in them.
 The algorithms must be fed with voluminous sample data containing relevant keywords with specific values.

 Solutions configured with ML applications also have the ability to continuously improve their accuracy when they are used for larger datasets.
 To ensure consistent improvement, the keywords originally incorporated in the system should be accurate and relevant.

 There is no doubt that Big Data analytics and Machine Learning tools have a vital role in improving the standards and efficiency of Customer Sentiment Analysis.

 How is Spyrosoft approaching Customer Sentiment Analysis using the latest methods?

 At Spyrosoft, we pride ourselves on creating high-quality tools for Customer Sentiment Analysis.
 Our expertise in Big Data analytics and Machine Learning methodology enables us to create optimised solutions for different organisations.